 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Lithobid?

 Yes, individuals who have been prescribed Lithobid can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, they may even be able to qualify for a Standard Plus or Standard rate, assuming that their Lithobid is helping them control their symptoms and that they would otherwise be able to qualify for such a rate.

 Why do life insurance companies care if I’ve been prescribed Lithobid?

-Life insurance companies “care” if an individual has been prescribed Lithobid because it is a prescription medication which is specifically used to help treat a pre-existing medical condition which life insurance companies are definitely interested in which is Manic-depressive disorder and/or bi-polar disorder.
+Life insurance companies “care” if an individual has been prescribed Lithobid because it is a prescription medication that is specifically used to help treat a pre-existing medical condition that life insurance companies are definitely interested in, which is Manic-depressive disorder and/or bipolar disorder.

 What kind of information will the insurance companies ask me or be interested in?

 - When were you first prescribed Lithobid?

 - Who prescribed your Lithobid?
 A general practitioner or a psychiatrist?